kdave/btrfs-progs/Documentation/Send-receive.rst

 (owner, permissions, extended attributes), data extents (create, clone, truncate), whole file operations (rename, delete).
 The stream can be sent over network, piped directly to the receive command or saved to a file.
-Each command in the stream is protected by a CRC32C checksum.
-See :doc:`btrfs-send` and :doc:`btrfs-receive` for more.
+Each command in the stream is protected by a CRC32C checksum, with 0 as the initial value and no inversion.
+See :doc:`btrfs-send` and :doc:`btrfs-receive` for more, for protocol description :doc:`dev-send-stream`.